idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step12_rgmb_hetero.md

          caption=LFR RGMB pin example.
          block=Mesh/pin1

-`region_ids` is a 2-dimensional array where each row assigns to radial layer `region_ids` on a given axial layer, with the bottom layer defined first.
+[!param](/Mesh/PinMeshGenerator/region_ids) is a 2-dimensional array where each row assigns to radial layer `region_id`s on a given axial layer, with the bottom layer defined first.
 Each pin has multiple radial regions (hole, fuel, clad, coolant) which must be defined for each axial layer.

 ## AssemblyMeshGenerator

 [AssemblyMeshGenerator.md] takes the 7 pin types previously defined and places them into a regular hexagonal grid.
 Additionally, coolant and duct regions need to be added around the pins in order to create the assembly geometry.

 The assembly pitch has already been defined in [ReactorMeshParams.md] and forms the outer edge of the assembly duct.
-The inner half pitch of the duct should be specified using the `duct_halfpitch` parameter.
-Additional duct blocks can be created by adding more radii values to this parameter, remembering that each value must be less than the assembly `half_pitch`.
-The radial meshing subintervals for the duct are defined with the `duct_intervals` option.
+The inner half pitch of the duct should be specified using the [!param](/Mesh/AssemblyMeshGenerator/duct_halfpitch) parameter.
+Additional duct blocks can be created by adding more radii values to this parameter, remembering that each value must be less than half of the [!param](/Mesh/ReactorMeshParams/assembly_pitch) parameter.
+The radial meshing subintervals for the duct are defined with the [!param](/Mesh/AssemblyMeshGenerator/duct_intervals) option.

 Whatever area remains between the outer pin boundaries and the inner half pitch of the duct is filled in with "background" region (representing coolant, in this case).
-The radial meshing subintervals for the coolant are defined with the `background_intervals` option.
+The radial meshing subintervals for the coolant are defined with the [!param](/Mesh/AssemblyMeshGenerator/background_intervals) option.

-Extrusion is performed by using the `extrude`=`true` option and is performed after the 2D assembly geometry has been completed.
+Extrusion is performed by using the [!param](/Mesh/AssemblyMeshGenerator/extrude)=`true` option and is performed after the 2D assembly geometry has been completed.

 !listing reactor_examples/rgmb_lfr/rgmb_lfr_assembly.i
          id=tutorial04-rgmb_lfr-assembly